fundacaocerti/qda_modelos/README.md

 ```

-Set and open the respective band (or bands) required to analyze the indexes:
+Set and open the respective satellite images required to analyze the indexes:

 ```python